 In the two years preceding this study, almost 1000 cardiac surgical cases per year were performed at our institution with an average of 80% being admitted to the Cardiothoracic ICU.
-The remaining was managed in the fast-track PACU.
-In this study we aimed to evaluate the results of the introduction of a nurse-led protocol for early extubation after cardiac surgery.
+The remaining 20% was managed in the fast-track PACU.
+In this study, we aimed to evaluate the results of the introduction of a nurse-led protocol for early extubation after cardiac surgery.
 Before the implementation of the nurse-led protocol, patients after cardiac surgery were extubated according to the decision of the treating physician.
 A simplified nurse-led protocol for extubation after cardiac surgery was introduced as part of a quality improvement initiative.
-A small steering group wrote a draft of the nurse-led protocol which was reviewed, modified and finally approved by all the Cardiothoracic ICU Consultants and senior nurses.
+A small steering group wrote a draft of the nurse-led protocol, which was reviewed, modified and approved by all of the Cardiothoracic ICU consultants and senior nurses.
 The final version of the protocol is shown in Figure 1.
 The protocol did not involve any changes in the anaesthetic or surgical intraoperative management.

-The study was divided in two periods of eight weeks each.
+The study was divided into two periods of eight weeks each.
 The ‘standard practice’ period, 11/08/2014 to 05/10/2014 and the ‘intervention’ period, 27/10/2014 to 21/12/2014 (Figure 2).
-We anticipated around 100 patients per period.
+We anticipated approximately 100 patients per period.
 The overall data collection included the following time-points: admission, 1st - 2nd - 3rd - 4th - 5th - 6th - 9th - 12th – 15th - 18th - 24th postoperative hour.
-Data were collected in a pre-defined sheet by the bed-space nurse and entered in spread-sheet software (Microsoft Office Excel 2011).
-Patients admitted to our ICU were included in the nurse led protocol unless a consultant anaesthetist/intensivist or cardiac surgeon stated it would have not been safe to extubated the patient early, based on both premorbid status and/or intraoperative course.
-Therefore, for this pilot study we followed a pragmatic approach for the inclusion of patients in the nurse-led extubation pathway.
+Data were collected in a pre-defined sheet by the bed-space nurse and entered into spread-sheet software (Microsoft Office Excel 2011).
+Patients admitted to the ICU were included in the nurse led protocol, unless a consultant anaesthetist/intensivist or cardiac surgeon stated it would have not been safe to extubate the patient early, based on both premorbid status and/or intraoperative course.
+Therefore, for this pilot study, we followed a pragmatic approach for the inclusion of patients in the nurse-led extubation pathway.

 Implementation strategy

-The two periods of study were separated by a three-week period (06/10/2014 – 26/10/2104) dedicated to teaching the new protocol to all nursing and medical staff using short small group sessions held by the members of the steering group.
+The two study periods were separated by a three-week period (06/10/2014 – 26/10/2014) dedicated to teaching the new protocol to all nursing and medical staff using short small group sessions held by the members of the steering group.
 Additionally, we delivered one to one bed-side teaching to the nursing staff.
 An attendance form was kept to ensure that all staff received frontal teaching.
 This resulted in over 90% of the staff exposed to this teaching at least twice.
-The protocol was disseminated via email to the entire staff and laminated sheets containing the protocol were printed and distributed at each bed-space with additional copies available in the staff room.
+The protocol was disseminated via email to the entire staff, and laminated sheets containing the protocol were printed and distributed at each bed-space with additional copies available in the staff room.

-Characteristics of new protocol
+Characteristics of the new protocol